 Online Virtual Classroom – how it works

-The course will be delivered through blended training consisting of 4 virtual classroom sessions.
-During the Online Virtual Classroom sessions, trainees will have a live video feed with their instructor talking to them, doing practical live demonstrations on equipment and involving you actively in the learning.
+The course will be delivering through virtual classroom sessions via Zoom.
+This last session will involve the additional practical work for the course as well as the written examination and practical assessments (wiring and programming a CCTV system) which will take place at our training centre at 4, North Great Georges Street, Dublin 1.
+During the Online Virtual Classroom sessions, trainees will have a live video feed with their instructor talking to them, doing practical live demonstrations on equipment shipped to you and involved you actively in the learning.

 We will send out a practical kit so that trainees can complete some of the assignments and practical work at home.
 The kit consists of multimeter, BNC connectors, Coax and security cable, battery, resistors, baluns, cutters, screwdriver, Lens Calculator, etc. Trainees will build various projects as part of the course.
 The kit forms an integral part of the course, so full course fees need to be paid at last 7 days prior to course commencement to allow time to ship the kit in time for the course.
 (Practical work on setting up Cameras, Monitors, DVRs, etc. will take place at the centre during the last two days of the course)

 In preparation for this, we plan to have a quick informal online meeting about a week before course commencement for about an hour just to make sure that people get connected in properly, let you know what the online virtual classroom will be like and go through any questions you may have.
 To join the virtual sessions, you will need a PC/Laptop or Tablet with an internet connection.
 Joining instructions (logon IDs, etc) will be sent before the Informal Induction session.